sekwah41/mobalytics-repackager/README.md

 Due to some weirdness with the snapcraft that I dont really want to figure out(kept using wrong node version and yarn version)

+When using nexe to package the application in a version not prebuild use --verbose to make sure you know its actually progressing. (it can take a while)